latentnetworks/vimure/src/R/README.md

 ## Requirements

-Vimure R package depends on R \>= 3.3.0 and Python \>= 3.6 and it is expect to work fine in all OS.
+Vimure R package depends on R \>= 3.3.0 and it is expect to work fine in all OS.
+The package also depends on Python \>= 3.6, but you do not have to worry about that as we have a default set up that will run the first time you call `library(vimure)`.

 ### Default

-You may be prompted you if you want it to download and install miniconda if reticulate did not find a non-system installation of python.
+If reticulate did not find a non-system installation of python you may be prompted if you want it to download and install miniconda.
 Miniconda is the recommended installation method for most users, as it ensures that the R python installation is isolated from other python installations.
 All python packages will by default be installed into a self-contained conda or venv environment named “r-vimure”.
 Note that “conda” is the only supported method on Windows.